Lanie-Carmelo/APA-7-Student-Paper-Template/README.md

 3. **Linting Errors**: Run `make lint` to catch syntax issues and missing references.
 4. **Log Files**: Review `.log` files for warnings or errors.
 5. **Overleaf**: Ensure the bibliography tool is set to Biber in project settings.
 6. **Ask for Help**: Reach out via LaTeX forums, Stack Exchange, or GitHub Issues.

+## Known Issues

+- **ChkTeX Warning 1**: `\doublespacing` may trigger a false positive ("Command terminated with space").
+This warning is suppressed globally via `-n1` in `.pre-commit-config.yaml`.
+- **PDF/UA Tagging**: Disabled due to compatibility issues with LuaLaTeX and screen readers.
+Enabling it causes consistent build errors.
+Semantic markup is preserved, but full compliance is not guaranteed.

+## Community and Support

+For questions, feedback, or accessibility-related suggestions, feel free to open a GitHub Issue or reach out via [Mastodon](https://allovertheplace.ca/@RareBird15).

 ## Contributing